 Caring for community cats is highly rewarding, but the costs can add up.
 Luckily, there are a number of resources and strategies to help relieve your financial burden so that you can care for your cats without having to worry about your bank account.

-- Contact your local SPCA or animal rescue group about borrowing equipment such as traps and cat carriers
+- Contact your local SPCA or animal rescue group (any on THIS list) about borrowing equipment such as traps and cat carriers.

 - Visit your local animal shelters and ask for any surplus cat food.
 Food banks and food pantries also sometimes stock cat food, and some animal shelters have their own pet food banks.